Lingxi-Li/lock_free/doc/lf/memory.md

 # memory

 This header provides utilities for memory management and object initialization/uninitialization.
+They are used exclusively in the library implementation.
+The built-in utilities are never used directly.

 - [Why Not the Built-In Utilities](#why-not-the-built-in-utilities)
 - [Synopsis](#synopsis)